trunk-io/docs/check/configuration/supported/rustfmt.md

 ## Auto Enabling

-rustfmt will be auto-enabled if any of the following filetypes are present: *rust*
+rustfmt will be auto-enabled if any *Rust* files are present.

 ## Settings